-Provision for pupils with special educational needs is a matter for the school as a whole.
-In addition to the Governing Body, Head Teacher and SENDCo, all members of staff have important responsibilities.
+Provision for pupils with Special Educational Needs is a matter for the school as a whole.
+In addition to the Governing Body, Principle and SENDCo, all members of staff have important responsibilities.

-Governing Body:
+Governing Body

-The Governing Body endeavours to follow the guidelines as laid down in the SEND Code of Practice (2014) to:
+The Governing Body endeavours to follow the guidelines as laid down in the SEND Code of Practice (2015) to:

-- use their best endeavours to make sure that a child with SEND gets the support they need this means doing everything they can to meet children and young people's Special Educational Needs and/or disability. - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND - designate a teacher to be responsible for co-ordinating SEND provision the SEND coordinator, or SENDCO. - inform parents/carers when they are making special educational provision for a child - prepare an SEND information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time
+- use their best endeavours to make sure that a child with SEND gets the support they need this means doing everything they can to meet children and young people's Special Educational Needs and/or disability. - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND. - designate a teacher to be responsible for coordinating SEND provision the SEND coordinator, or SENDCO. - Ensure their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time.